Movies-By-the-Sea/mbts-backend/endpoints.md

     }

 ### Get last week insights
-This will get the insights from last week's uploaded posts with metrics such as reach, engagements, impressions and saved
+This will get the insights from last week's uploaded posts with metrics such as reach, engagements, impressions and saved. **ACCESS LEVEL : 4**
 ```
-GET /instagram/insights&uid={access-token-uid}
+GET /instagram/insights
+    ?auth_id={auth-id-token}&uid={access-token-uid}
 ```
 JSON Response: